Maintenance Maintenance — How to Winterize Your Pool: Complete Step-by-Step Guide

 Professional vs. DIY Winterization

 While homeowners can handle most winterization tasks, consider professional service for complex equipment like heaters, automation systems, or if you're uncomfortable with electrical connections.
-Professional winterization typically costs $200-400 but includes insurance coverage for freeze damage.
+Professional winterization typically costs $200-400.
+Note that homeowners insurance generally excludes pool freeze damage, so proper winterization is the owner's responsibility - a professional service does not include insurance coverage.

 Need More Help?